Generating Random Networks Without Short Cycles: Algorithm and Main Result

+In this section we start by introducing some notation and then present our algorithm ($\algname$) followed by the main theorem on its asymptotic performance.

 The \emph{girth} of a graph $G$ is defined to be the length of its shortest cycle.
-Let $\gens_{n,m}$ denote the set of all simple graphs with $m$ edges over $n$ vertices and let $\gens_{n,m,k}\subset\gens_{n,m}$ be the set of graphs with girth greater than $k$.
-In this paper we assume that $k$ is a constant.
-We want to sample a uniformly random graph $G$ from $\gens_{n,m,k}$.
-This is a relatively easy problem for $m=O(n)$ and in this paper our focus is on the difficult case of $m=O(n^{1+\alpha})$ for some small $\alpha>0$.
+Let $\gens_{n,m}$ denote the set of all simple graphs with $m$ edges over $n$ vertices and let $\gens_{n,m,k}$ be the subset of graphs in $\gens_{n,m}$ with girth greater than $k$.
+Throughout the paper $k$ is a constant and is independent of $n$ and $m$.
+For any positive integer $s$, the set of integers $1,2,\ldots,s$ is denoted by $[s]$.
+The complete graph with vertex set $[n]$ is denoted by $K_n$.
+For a graph $G$ with $n$ vertices, we label its vertices by integers in $[n]$.
+For each pair of distinct integers $i,j\in[n]$, an edge that connects node $i$ to node $j$ is denoted by $(ij)$.
+All graphs considered in this paper are undirected which means $(ij)$ and $(ji)$ refer to the same edge.

-A na\"ive approach would be to start with an empty graph $G_0$ with no edges over the vertex set $V=\{1,2,\ldots,n\}$ and sequentially add pairs $(ij)$ chosen uniformly at random (without replacement) among all pairs $(ij)$ that are not yet selected.
-Repeating the edge addition $m$ times leads to a uniformly random member of $\gens_{n,m}$ that has girth larger than $k$, with probability bounded away from $0$.
-Re-running the whole $m$ steps a sufficiently large number of times, yields a polynomial-time algorithm for uniformly randomly generating graphs in $\gens_{n,m,k}$ when $m=O(n)$.
-This approach does not work for the case of $m=O(n^{1+\alpha})$ since the success probability is of the order $e^{-n^{\alpha}}$.
-For he applications to coding theory, even the case $m=O(n)$ is very challenging in practice since $n$ is very large.